 We will be using this to shortlist applicants.
 There may be some questions here that you can't confidently answer ‘yes’ to – don't be put off by this.
 If you still feel that you could do the job well, we want to hear from you.

 We require a hands-on, motivated individual to join our high-performing team.
-This role would suit a candidate with exceptional written and verbal communication skills, with previous experience ofdelivery in a development role.
-Knowledge of the theatre and dance sector and experience of coordinating or providing administrative support for events would be useful.participation in the 40th Anniversary fundraising campaign in 2027.
+This role would suit a candidate with exceptional written and verbal communication skills, with previous experience of events delivery in a development role.
+Knowledge of the theatre and dance sector and experience of coordinating or providing administrative support for events would be useful.
+This role will play a key part in supporting the delivery of a series of events for corporate clients, Major Donors and other fundraising stakeholders.
+Those will include: Supporters’ Nights, Dinners on Stage, and participation in the 40th Anniversary fundraising campaign in 2027.

 We will be using this to shortlist applicants.
 There may be some questions here that you can't confidently answer ‘yes’ to – don't be put off by this.
 If you still feel that you could do the job well, we want to hear from you.